SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Air spirit material destruction removed designer cost and added light aircraft research speed 10% and reduced Tactical bomber research from 25% to 20%
  - industrial destruction had large plane airframe design removed

+### Romania
+ -Expand the University of bucharest focus now continues when requirements are not met -

+### Le funny

 ### 3.12.6 'Delayed by Deadlock'